The Heritage Legacy Project for California

 One of these last 17 cottages, which is designed to operate as a hostel-style dorm, will host overnight coastal engineering programs for underserved high school students from across Southern California.
 With our partners at University of California, Irvine, we will be educating and inspiring students from inland and underserved communities about the challenges of sea level rise and anticipated coastal changes as they sleep mere feet from the ocean.

-With that work complete, we now turn to cottage restoration beginning with the first four cottages on the North Beach which will open as five overnight rentals in early 2022.
+With that work complete, we are now focused on the cottages that live on the North Beach, as we restore them piece by piece.
 This is a detailed, painstaking process that involves preserving and reusing historic materials and refurbishing the cottages and landscape to its midcentury roots while protecting the delicate habitat that surrounds the cottages.

 Once the final 17 cottages are restored, they will create an additional 22 rental units, available for the public to use and enjoy at affordable rates resulting in at least four times more funds available to support education for underserved students and critical conservation and habitat restoration projects in the Park.